H2020-OpenModel/OMIKB-toolbox/README.md

 # OMIKB-toolbox: The OpenModel Knowledge-Base Tool-Box

-A python class with methods to make working with OMIKB easy.
+A python class with methods to make working with OMIKB as easy as possible.

 ## Features:
-- provide an easy way to connect either from within the OMI hub (on the remote jupyter session on hub.openmode.app) or from your own workstation (windows or linux or mac.. ) to any service running on omi.openmodel.app in a secure manner
+- allows to acces the knowledge base (KB) and other API services from within the user's own network, e.g. local desktop and the remote omi services
+-  allows to acces the knowledge base (KB) and other API services from within the omi jupyter hub network
-- provide simple ways to check the status of services (e.g. to ping a fuseki server)
+- provide simple ways to check the status of services (for now supports only fuseki servers)
-- provide simple methods for users to access the API without worrying about authenitcation headers/low level request libraries etc.
-- Providers an example for OMI service providers and developers a template to build a new or extend omiKB for other services.
-- to log in and use API, the user has to only login to the online hub, and establish a session, which will normally last for 60 minutes, but the user can extend it by relogin.
-- omiKB fetches a temporary key for using the remote servcies, provided the user has generated and stored their own API Key from the hub.
-See documentation later.
+- Authenticate users seamlesly with the omi hub

 ## How does it work

+Once the user installes omikb, they need to configure an omikb.yml file and save it in their home folder.
+This will be read by omikb.

+the user has to store the omi hub API key obtianed as described in the omi infrastructure project [see omi docs on git hub for example](https://github.com/H2020-OpenModel/infrastructure/tree/main/docs).

+once instantiated, omikb uses the API key to obtain an access key to the omi.
+This access key has a limited life span of 1 hour (can be extended if needed, please contact developers.)

+## Example

 Here is a simple example, the same works on omi hub (https://hub.openmodel.app) or on your own machine running python.

-We assume you already installed all requirements (see next chapter) and have a proper python environment.

-We also assume the user has set up and configured a key and created an omikb.yml config file (which should be in the home folder of the user in either the remote hub, or the workstation/client they are using).

 - Open a session to the OMI default service which is now an Apache Jena Fuseki Sparql end point supporting the standard Sparql [w3C RDF query language](https://www.w3.org/TR/rdf-sparql-query/).